 This program would not be possible without the support of our generous donors and sponsors.

-2022 Donors for DDS include the Phil Galeota Family.
+2022 Donors for DDS include the Philip and Catherine Galeota Fund.
 Donors for the 2022 Gateway Program include the United South and Eastern Tribes, Inc. (USET), Native American Professional Parent Resources, Inc. (NAPPR), and the Southern Plains Tribal Health Board (SPTHB).

-Program sponsors include: Evolution Dental, Ivoclar Vivadent, ODL Orthodontic Labs, Patterson Dental, UB's Office of Inclusive Excellence and support from DAT Bootcamp.
+Program sponsors include: Evolution Dental, Henry Schein Foundation, Ivoclar Vivadent, ODL Orthodontic Labs, Patterson Dental, UB SDM Alumni Association, UB Office of Inclusive Excellence and DAT Bootcamp.

 DDS is a summer program that includes both virtual and in-person components.
-The schedule for the 2022 program is outlined below.
+The schedule for the 2023 program will be annoucned soon.
 Fellows are required to attend all virtual and in-person programming to maintain their status in the program and be eligible for DDS program benefits: